meshach567/meshach567/README.md

+# Note this is my new github repository.
+My previous github repo was suspend during March 1st.
+I lost access to my primary gmail acccount, so i can get the OTP sent to me by github
+- **Previous Github Account User**: [Meshach Arinze](https://www.github.com/MeshachArinze)

 # Hi there, I'm Meshach Arinze! 👋

 Welcome to my GitHub profile.
 I am a Fullstack Engineer with a strong background in Frontend.
 My journey in a tech has equipped me with the skills to lead and innovate in the tech industry.
 Here’s a bit about me and what I do: